Logo & Brand Identity

 Conclusion / Results

 After launching the new brand identity, accompanying materials, and responsive Shopify-based eCommerce website, Status has seen increased traffic, sales, and engagement on all sales channels as well as relevant social media platforms.
 Additionally, the brand has received significant press coverage and praise related to the rebrand and website on numerous design, technology, and product related outlets.
+The rebrand won a Bronze A’Design Award for Advertising, Marketing and Communication Design (2019–2020).
 The Status founder, James Bertuzzi, praised the new work: